TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

 ---

+### Lists

-### Lists: hold vectors of potentially different lengths and types; like structures, dictionaries, and maps.
+Lists hold vectors of potentially different lengths and types; like structures, dictionaries, and maps.

 ```
 x <- list(